-Through the host family programme, the Lycée Français d’Irlande offers students whose parents do not live in Ireland the possibility to come to Dublin to follow the French curriculum and improve their English.
+Through the host family programme, the Lycée Français d’Irlande welcomes students to Dublin, whose parents do not live in Ireland, and gives them the opportunity to follow the French curriculum and improve their English.

 Our role is to offer accommodation to all the guest students.
 We act as a link between the host families, the students and their parents.
 The host family service does not deal with educational questions.
-It is up to the year heads at LFI to ensure there is communication between the teaching staff and the parents.
+The communication between the teaching teams and the students’ parents on school matters is ensured by the head teachers.

 A host family is sought once your child’s academic file has been accepted by the school.
 An offer of a place will be sent to you if the selection commission gives a positive answer (January/February).
 If you accept this offer, the coordinator will then get in touch with you once the school fees and administrative costs have been paid.
 The selection of a host family takes place between 10th May and 10th July.

-Students are expected to return home for the school holidays.
-If a student wishes to remain, the coordinator will attempt to accommodate this, but there is no guarantee.
+The pupils return to their home for all school holidays.
+If a student wishes to stay in Ireland, the coordinator will attempt to accommodate this, but there is no guarantee.

 The students can develop their independence and discover another culture while benefiting from a family structure.

-If integration difficulties arise, the coordinator will open a dialogue between the student, the host family and the parents before a change of family is envisaged.
+In the event of integration difficulties, the coordinator discusses the issues with the student, the host family and the parents.
+This step is essential before considering a change of host family.
 The service is managed like an ‘external’ boarding service.
 Requests by the students or their families are considered but the decision to change is at the discretion of the coordinator and the principal.

 We organise a cultural and integration programme at week-ends (one activity per term).
 These outings, focussed on Irish culture and entertainment, give the pupils the chance to discover the country.